About David Killick

 Dana Drake Rosenstein - historical archaeology of southern Africa; single grain OSL dating of recent sites (< 500 years; with Jim Feathers, University of Washington); ceramic technology and provenance; archaeometric methods.
 Her PhD research was partly supported by NSF Grant 0542135.

-Jay Stephens (co-supervised with Mary Voyatzis).
-Jay received his BA/BS from the University of Arizona in 2013 with a triple major in Anthropology, Art History and Materials Science and Engineering.
-He is interested in both ceramic and metallurgical technologies, and in the use of lead isotopes for proveance of non-ferrous metals.
+Jay Stephens.
+Jay received his BA/BS from the University of Arizona in 2013.
+He is interested in both ceramic and metallurgical technologies, and in the use of lead isotopes for provenance of non-ferrous metals.

 Former PhD students, their dissertation topics and current locations